bradleybarrett/goat-milk-dairy-farm/README.md

 #### 4. Send a Request for Milk <a name="6-4"></a>

 Send a milk request to the farmer load balancer: ex.
-If farmer haproxy app is running on port 8212:
+If a farmer haproxy instance is running on port 8212:
 ```
 $ curl -s "http://localhost:8212/milk"
 ```